MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ```

 ### -PhoneNumberType
 The type of phone number to assign to the user or resource account.
-The supported values are DirectRouting, CallingPlan and OperatorConnect.
+The supported values are DirectRouting, CallingPlan, and OperatorConnect.
 When you acquire a phone number

 you will typically know which type it is.

 ```yaml